pve/foobotapi/txt/cicd.md

 We also want to be notified of build progress, e.g. through Slack.
 While StackdDriver does give us those features, Cloud Build surprisingly does not have that.
 Cloud Build just pushes a message to a PubSub topic.
-It takes just a [specific Google Cloud Function](https://cloud.google.com/cloud-build/docs/configure-third-party-notifications) to push that to Slack.
+It takes just another [specific Google Cloud Function](https://cloud.google.com/cloud-build/docs/configure-third-party-notifications) to push that to Slack.
 Managing that function can be done in a similar way as we are doing in this project, which makes this a bit recursive.

 In this project there are three build steps: